wiremock/library.wiremock.org-sources/content/api/amazonaws.com-accessanalyzer/index.md

 slug: "amazonaws-com-accessanalyzer"
 title: "Access Analyzer"
 provider: "amazonaws.com"
+description: |-
-description: "<p>Identity and Access Management Access Analyzer helps identify potential\
+  <p>Identity and Access Management Access Analyzer helps identify potential\
   \ resource-access risks by enabling you to identify any policies that grant access\
   \ to an external principal.
 It does this by using logic-based reasoning to analyze\
   \ resource-based policies in your Amazon Web Services environment.
 An external principal\